Nareshwar and Sri Rang Avadhoot

 Bharuch – the last major town on Narmada

 From Vadodara, Narmada flows into the last district on its trajectory – Bharuch.
-The town of Bharuch (with its ancient name of Bhrigu-Kachha was the place of Tapasya of the great sage Bhrigu) is on the northern banks.
+The town of Bharuch (with its ancient name of Bhrigu-Kachha was the place of Tapasya of the great sage Bhrigu) is on the northern bank.
 It is said that it was here that Raja Bali held his Yagna where Vishnu incarnated as a ‘Vamana’ – one of the ‘Dash Avataras’ – though this legend is also associated with a place called Bilthari in Narsinghpur district.
 The town once served as an important port and was frequented by tradesmen from Middle East, Egypt, and Europe.
 It was at that time known to the outside tradesmen as Barygaza.
 On account of its importance as a trading centre, the Narmada too remained well-known to the outside world as affirmed by the references in the Periplus as well Ptolemy’s works.
 The development of Bharuch as a port instead of any others on western Gujarat is quite easy to understand.
 It had always been more expensive to ferry goods through land routes than water.
 So Bharuch on the eastern side of the Gulf of Cambay was of great advantage as lots of good for trading from inland regions were routed through the Narmada.
 In the later times the name Broach also struck to the city.
 There are still Parsis from the city who use the surname Broacha.

-There is a bridge on the Narmada, from Bharuch to the southern banks, constructed in 1881 known as the Golden Bridge.
+There is a bridge on the Narmada, from Bharuch to the southern bank, constructed in 1881 known as the Golden Bridge.
 Today one can reach the industrial complex of Ankaleswar, which is a few miles south of Bharuch, through this bridge.
 Ankaleshwar is a thriving industrial centre with more than a thousand plants, mostly of chemicals, and also has a sizeable petroleum industry.

 It was the Golden Bridge that was used by Mahatma Gandhi and hundreds who followed him to cross the Narmada in the Dandi March in 1930.
 Dandi is further south, located in the Navsari district, which also has a large percentage of tribal population.
 Navsari is where the first Parsi immigrants who came to India settled down more than a millennium back.
 It is very interesting to note that the name Navsari (literally meaning ‘New Sari’) is derived from the Iranian town of Sari from where the first set of immigrants had come.
 In a new land they had hoped and wished to create their lost homeland.
 History has validated the faith they had reposed in this far-off land where they sought to make their new home.